+Management oversight:

-- Management oversight: Line management is accountable and responsible for the management of risk and performance.
-A key element of this activity is the extent of management reviews and the actions that follow such as policies and procedures, delegation of authority, performance measurement, risk management and control self-assessment. - Risk and legal bases: Corporate functions provide support to line management in executing assurance duties.
-These include functions such as human resources, procurement, compliance, risk management, quality assurance, health and engineering, forensic risk safety, (fraud management), insurance and actuaries.
+Line management is accountable and responsible for the management of risk and performance.
+A key element of this activity is the extent of management reviews and the actions that follow such as policies and procedures, delegation of authority, performance measurement, risk management and control self-assessment.

+Risk and legal bases:

+bases: Corporate functions provide support to line management in executing assurance duties. include functions such as human These resources, procurement, compliance, risk management, quality assurance, health and engineering, forensic (fraud risk management), insurance and actuaries.

+Independent assurance

-Independent assurance Internal audit, external audit and the independent compliance service providers.
+Internal audit, external audit and the independent providers and compliance service providers.